 That’s how acupuncture can have a positive impact on a number of respiratory conditions.

 See the list of symptoms on this page.

-Make sure you check out the Acupuncture Evidence Project for more information, including details on the meta-analsyses that have been conducted into acupuncture for hay fever, asthma and smoking cessation.
+Make sure you check out the systemic reviews detailed on this webpage to read the research that’s been conducted into acupuncture for hay fever, asthma and smoking cessation.